Lenders mortgage insurance, or LMI, is essentially an insurance premium where you pay to cover the risk of the lender who lends you money.

 Higher interest rate

-A lot of these home loans aren’t offering the lowest interest rates - the lowest rates are usually reserved for those who have a 20% or greater deposit.
-You’ll have to weigh up the extra interest paid versus time spent saving for a deposit and the potential for capital gains.
+Some no LMI home loan deals aren’t offering the lowest interest rates.
+The lowest rates are usually reserved for those who have a 20% or greater deposit.
+You’ll have to weigh up the amount of extra interest paid versus time spent saving for a deposit and the potential for capital gains.

 Compare LMI premiums